-Just like you, as an Uber passenger, rate Uber drivers – those same Uber drivers rate riders.
+Just like you, as a passenger, can rate Uber drivers — those same Uber drivers rate riders (e.g. you).
 There are several ways to increase your rating.
-Here are some simple ways:
+Here are some sample ways:

 Above all, this is the feedback we hear that drivers want from their riders.
 A simple “Hello, how’s your day going?” goes a long way in what drivers think of you.
 Additionally, how you word something can make all the difference.
 Which sounds more like a 5-star rider: “Where’s the aux cord?” or “Would you mind if I used the aux cord?”?